Skip to content

 How to get to Q’eswachaka?

 From Cusco, the journey takes 3 hours.
-Using public transportation (bus) from Cusco to Combapata, then to Yanaoca, and then to Quehue, in this district, a private vehicle will be waiting for you to take you to Q’eswachaka and you will arrive in approximately 15 minutes.
+Using public transportation (bus) from Cusco to Combapata, then to Yanaoca, and finally to Quehue in this district, a private vehicle will be waiting for you to take you to Q’eswachaka.
+You will arrive in approximately 15 minutes.

 What to see in the surroundings of the Q’eswachaka Bridge?